xiuwenz2/SAPC2-website/index.md

 ## <a id="call"></a>Challenge Tracks
 The challenge features two complementary tracks:
 1. **Unconstrained ASR Track**: Participants may use models of any size or architecture, aiming to advance the state of the art in dysarthric speech recognition.
-2. **Efficiency-Constrained/Streaming ASR Track**: Submitted systems will be placed on a Pareto chart of system latency and system accuracy, promoting lightweight and deployable solutions for real-world use.
+2. **Streaming ASR Track**: Submitted systems will be placed on a Pareto chart of system latency and system accuracy, promoting lightweight and deployable solutions for real-world use.

+Competitors will submit trained model parameters and inference code through <strong><span style="color: #E84A27;">Codabench</span></strong> (<a href="https://www.codabench.org/competitions/14176">Track 1</a> | <a href="https://www.codabench.org/competitions/14177">Track 2</a>) up to a maximum number of permitted submissions.
+Results on test1 will be released within three days of submission.
+Results on test2 will be released after the close of competition.

 ## <a id="call"></a>Evaluation Metrics
 We evaluate system accuracy using transcripts normalized with a fully-formatted normalizer adapted from the HuggingFace ASR leaderboard.
 Two metrics are used to assess transcription accuracy: